ACTCollaboration/DR4_DR5_Notebooks/ReadMe.md

 1) Install and run [docker](https://www.docker.com/)
    - Create a Docker account and then sign in
+   - Docker is set up to limit the memory available to your container.
+To adjust this go into Preferences -> Resources and set Memory to 10GB and CPUs to 4.
+You can increase them at any point if you need to.

 2) Clone this repository and then open terminal.